learn-co-curriculum/python-p4-tcp-http-and-websocket/README.md

 1. Purpose

-- TCP is a transport layer protocol responsible for reliable data transmission, ensuring packets are delivered without errors and in the correct order.
+- TCP is responsible for reliable data transmission, ensuring packets are delivered without errors and in the correct order.
-- HTTP is an application layer protocol used for communication between web clients (such as web browsers) and servers.
+- HTTP is used for communication between web clients (such as web browsers) and servers.
 It defines how clients request resources, and servers respond with those resources.

 2. Layer:

-- TCP operates at the transport layer of the networking stack, providing a reliable and ordered delivery of data.
+- TCP operates at the transport layer of the networking stack, providing a reliable and ordered delivery of data over the internet.
 - HTTP operates at the application layer, which is higher in the networking stack compared to TCP.